PrevUpHomeNext

 • The scheduling model is designed for different intervals: by the second, by the minute, hourly, daily, weekly, monthly, yearly, by the leapyear.

-Since the goal is to define a holiday schedule, consisting of certain periods in a year, a 'yearly' interval schedule is what we need in this example.
+Since the goal is to define a public holiday schedule, consisting of certain days in a year, a 'yearly' interval schedule is what we need in this example.
 The interval's resolution is called "granularity", which is set to granularity="year_interval" for a yearly repeating schedule.

-• You will find there's a blueprint attribute at the interval element; it tells the scheduling engine how to treat the list of time points (onset elements).
+• You will find there's a blueprint attribute at the interval element; it tells the timepoint generator how to treat the list of time points (onset elements).

-2. fixed_duration tells it to expect onsets in pairs and consider them as begin and completion of two time points when the application should execute or halt.
+2. blueprint="fixed_duration" tells it to expect onsets in pairs and consider them as begin and completion of two time points when the application should execute or halt.

-3. fixed_subrange_duration tells it to expect theonsets in pairs and consider them as begin and completion of a day when the application should execute or halt.
+3. blueprint="fixed_subrange_duration" tells it to expect the onsets in pairs and consider them as begin and completion of a day when the application should execute or halt.

 4. A time point is called onset, in order to express that some action is associated with the time point (which is similar to music theory).